vtst/google-apps-scripts/VtstAddonTriggerLib/README.md

 ### Dialog for showing triggers

-The library provides a dialog to show a list of the documents on which the trigger is installed by the current user.
-This dialog is especially useful to clean up the configuration of deleted documents.
+The library includes a built-in dialog that displays all documents where the current user has installed triggers.
+This dialog makes it easy to review and remove trigger configurations, including those associated with deleted or inaccessible documents.

-Here is a code snippet for displaying the dialog:
+To display this dialog in your add-on, use the following code:

 ```javascript
 function vtstAddonTriggerLibCallback() { return VtstAddonTriggerLib.callback.apply(globalThis, arguments); }